ConstantRobotics-Ltd/Lrf/README.md

 virtual bool isLrfOpen() = 0;
 ```

-**Returns:** TRUE is the LRF controller initialized or FALSE if not.
+**Returns:** TRUE is the LRF controller is initialized or FALSE if not.